top of page

 14. First Aid and Emergency Preparedness

-A quick response to emergencies saves lives.
-Cover basic first aid, heat stress management, CPR training, emergency evacuation procedures, AED use, and recognizing workplace hazards that require immediate medical attention.
+A quick response can save lives.
+Cover essential first aid, recognizing heat stress, CPR training, emergency evacuation procedures, AED use, and identifying workplace hazards that require immediate medical attention.

 15. Stress and Fatigue Management